 The principal risks arising from the Company's financial instruments are credit risk and interest rate risk.
+However, considerable resource is given to maintaining effective controls to manage, measure and mitigate these risks.
 Further detailed analysis of the risks facing the Company in relation to its financial instruments is provided below.